 The bill proposes extensive amendments to the Code of West Virginia, primarily focusing on the establishment of a Certified Microgrid Development Program within the Division of Economic Development.
 It renames the existing Industrial Business Expansion Program to the Microgrid Development Program, allowing any plant or facility to participate while removing previous location and renewable energy generation requirements for high-impact business development districts.
 The legislation introduces provisions for certifying high-impact data centers, prohibits certain tax incentives under specific conditions, and establishes a specialized property tax formula for these centers.
-Additionally, it creates new sections defining terms related to microgrids and data centers, outlines eligibility criteria for microgrid customers, and specifies the responsibilities of electric service providers.
+Additionally, it creates new definitions and eligibility criteria for microgrid customers and outlines the responsibilities of electric service providers, while prohibiting payments in lieu of taxes and tax increment financing for electricity generation and distribution properties under certain circumstances.

 Statutes affected: Introduced Version: 5B-2-21, 24-2-1d, 24-2-1q, 24-2-15, 24-2-19, 5B-2-21a, 5B-2-21b, 5B-2N-2a, 11B-2-33, 11-6N-1, 11-6N-2, 11-6N-3, 11-6N-4, 11-6N-5